katspaugh/whiteboard/README.md

 Running The Server
 ==================

 Launch MongoDB and RabbitMQ.
-Go to the directory `multiplayer` of your Whiteboard clone and run `dataflo.ws` (npm's `bin` directory must be in your `$PATH`).
+Go to the directory `multiplayer` of your Whiteboard clone and run `dataflows` (npm's `bin` directory must be in your `$PATH`).
 Open the browser at [http://localhost:50088](http://localhost:50088) and share the URL with others.
 Have fun!

 License
 =======